Led the design, development, and launch of a social web app that lets users create, customize, and share digital collages

 The word 'washi' written in a stylized, light green cursive font.

-We knew going into this course that we wanted to create a social media that was engaging, unique, and creative.
+We knew going into this course that we wanted to create a social media that was engaging, unique, and centered creativity.
 Many of our own critiques of the most famous social platforms centered on the fact that they felt much more performative than it felt expressive—the original purpose of social media.
-We took that inspiration created the first sketches and mockups of Washi, a social media centered on creativity.
+We took that inspiration and created the first sketches and mockups of Washi.

 Hand-drawn sketch of a mobile app interface with sections labeled 'Home,' 'Create Tool,' 'User Profile,' 'Friend Profile,' 'Friend's Post,' and 'Share Post,' illustrating features like sharing, commenting, and adding to boards with various icons and notes.